 One more contender in the ice cream and sunflowers category (yes, there are three of them!) is Misty Meadow Farm Creamery in Smithburg, MD.
 This creamery is just on the other side of the Pennsylvania border and in addition to great ice cream (it’s on the ice cream trail), they offer plenty of fun activities for kids like animal close-ups and a play area.

 They also have a sunflower field.
 Yippee!

 We stumbled upon this lovely sunflower field last July.
 It was just getting started with peak bloom and it was a perfect combination– sunflowers and ice cream.
 Summer perfection!

 Here is a link to their website: http://www.mistymeadowsfarmcreamery.com/

 And Google Map directions to the creamery! https://goo.gl/maps/Ww8M54EszJs

 This fantastic family run farm in Cambridge, MD has a lot to offer from pick your own fruit and flowers to grass fed beef.
 In the late summer/early fall they also have pick your own sunflower fields and (I think) a small sunflower maze.
 How fun is that?

 Here is the website for Emily’s Produce for more information.

-The last sunflower field on this list may also be one of the nicest.
+This sunflower field may be one of the nicest in the area.
 Clear Meadow Farms in Jarrettsville, MD (odd years) and Monkton, MD (even years) is easily accessible from the road, and perfect for gorgeous photos of endless sunflower fields.
 This is not a pick-your-own field.
 Sunflowers will eventually be harvested for their seeds.
 However, there are two things that make this sunflower field unique:

 - Peak bloom is much later than the other sunflower fields in Maryland and Virginia, usually at the beginning to mid-September.